 CODE OF CONDUCT FOR HARBOUR USERS

-North Sunderland Harbour, its formal name, is managed by North Sunderland Harbour Commissioners.
+North Sunderland Harbour, often known as Seahouses Harbour, is managed by North Sunderland Harbour Commissioners.
 As a Trust Port, the Commissioners manage the Harbour for the benefit of users and the local community.
 Safety, efficient use of Harbour facilities – it is a working harbour – together with protection of the environment and balancing the interests of the different types of harbour users are the Commissioners’ key aims.

 This Code of Conduct applies to all Harbour users: commercial and leisure.
 It does not replace or override the Harbour Bye-Laws, the North Sunderland Harbour Order (S.R.A.O.
 1931/928), any of the legislation that governs the use of ports and related maritime and environmental issues.
 As a Code of Conduct it does not in itself have statutory force, but it highlights statutory provisions relating to use of the Harbour and sets out the Commissioners’ requirements for the way in the Harbour is to be used.